fxboxed/eugo/content/europe/adventure/snorkeling/_index.md

 *   **Shipwrecks:** The Baltic is a treasure trove of well-preserved shipwrecks due to the low salinity.
 *   **Calm Waters:** Generally, the Baltic Sea is calmer than the open ocean, making it suitable for less experienced snorkelers.

 While you're there, consider exploring some of Sweden's beautiful coastline.
-You can find some great [wild swimming spots](https://www.bradtguides.com/west-swedens-best-wild-swimming-spots/) in West Sweden. **It's a different kind of snorkeling, but definitely memorable.**
+You can find some great wild swimming spots in West Sweden. **It's a different kind of snorkeling, but definitely memorable.**

 ## 22\.
 The Ionian Sea, Greece

 The Ionian Sea, with its stunning islands, is a must-see for any snorkeling enthusiast.
 You'll find that the clear, turquoise waters are perfect for exploring the underwater world.
 It's not just about the water; the islands themselves are beautiful, with lush greenery and charming villages.
 Think of places like Corfu, Zakynthos, and Kefalonia – each offering unique snorkeling spots.

 Imagine yourself gliding through the water, surrounded by colorful fish and interesting rock formations.
 The Ionian Sea is known for its _diverse marine life_, so you're likely to see something new and exciting every time you go out.
 Plus, the water is generally calm and warm, making it ideal for both beginners and experienced snorkelers.
-You can easily spend hours exploring the [Ionian Islands](https://unforgettablegreece.com/blog/guide-to-the-ionian-islands) and their hidden gems.
+You can easily spend hours exploring the Tonian Islands and their hidden gems.

 > The Ionian Sea is more than just a pretty place to snorkel; it's an experience.
 The combination of clear waters, diverse marine life, and stunning scenery makes it a destination you won't soon forget.
 Whether you're looking for a relaxing day in the sun or an adventurous exploration of the underwater world, the Ionian Sea has something to offer everyone.